Gewest13/wp-mailer/readme.md

 ### Environment variables

+- `MAIL_FROM_EMAIL` lets you override the sender email used when dispatching messages (useful when your SMTP provider requires a specific from address such as Resend).
 - `RECAPTCHA_MIN_SCORE` allows you to configure the minimum acceptable reCAPTCHA v3 score (defaults to `0.5`).

 ## Functions